Limit-Theory-Redux/ltheory/engine/lib/phx/src/ui/hmgui/README.md

 - `Gui:getPropertyType(id)`: returns property type
 - `Gui:mapProperty(id)`: copies property value to its mapped properties for the current following element.
 Should be used inside element function definition.
+- `Gui:mapPropertyGroup(group)`: copies group properties values which names starting with `group + "."` to their mapped properties for the current following element.
+Should be used inside element function definition.
 - `Gui:removeProperty(id)`: remove property from the current element style
 - `Gui:registerProperty*(name, value, map_id)`: register a new property with optional id of the mapped property
 - `Gui:setProperty*(id, value)`: set property value